isomerpages/mom-rcfw/pages/contact-us.md

   - title: General Enquiries and Feedback
     content:
       - other: Please email us at <a href="mailto:mom_futureofwork.gov.sg">mom_futureofwork.gov.sg</a>
-  - title: Operating Hours
-    content:
-      - other: <strong>Monday - Friday</strong>
-      - other: 8.30am - 5.30pm
-      - other: Closed on public holidays
   - title: Take part in our survey!
     content:
       - other: Your feedback will help us to refine our focus and activities.
 Click <a href="https://form.gov.sg/#!/5f4da66ae305b50011234e97" target="_blank">here</a> to take part.